YunHsiao/Crysknife/README.md

 In fact oftentimes the changes are completely scattered across engine modules, which could be fine for one in-house engine base, but extremely hard to port to any other.

 This project aims to completely automate the injection process, with powerful customization capabilities.
+This not only enables quick upgrade to newer engine versions, but also essentially making your custom engine features deployable to any existing engine code base.

 Changes in existing engine files are stored as patches:
 * Patches are fuzzy matched with customizable tolerances